 Welcome to the University of Reading's Resource Use, Recycling and Waste pages.
 We aim to be an efficient user of resources and prevent waste being created in the first place; and then to reduce, re-use, recycle and recover items and materials.
 We want to enable everyone in the University to help minimise our impact on the environment.

-To view this video with captions, please view on our YouTube channel by following this link.
+To view this video with captions, please watch it on our YouTube channel.

 LET'S GET IT SORTED...